GREAT ESCAPES FOR WINTER - 10 OF THE BEST

-A former GC Guides "Hotel of the Year", Dunraven Arms is renowned for the amazing offers the Murphy family dream up to tempt visitors to cast off the gloom and doom that has been the story of the year so far, and to head for the pretty village of Adare for a cheering break.
+GC Guides "Hotel of the Year" 2014, Dunraven Arms is renowned for the amazing offers the Murphy family dream up to tempt visitors to head for the pretty village of Adare for a cheering break.
 They’ve managed to maintain the comfortable feel of a small, family run, village hostelry, although it’s actually a large hotel - with all of the associated facilities such as a gym and leisure centre that you find time to enjoy if staying several nights.
 Bedrooms are spacious and luxuriously appointed and guests sitting rooms with open fires are dotted about the hotel, providing oases of calm; it’s easy to see how regular guests quickly begin to see it as a home from home - a remarkable achievement, especially as (unlike many ‘budget-beating offers’) the food and service are excellent.
 Lovely riverside walk nearby too.

 Ballymena Co Antrim BT42 1EA

 Set amidst beautiful scenery, with the River Maine running through the grounds, this former ‘gentleman’s residence’ outside Ballymena is now one of Northern Ireland’s most impressive hotels.
-Well known as a wedding venue (separate facilities), it has improved dramatically of late with the addition of new deluxe bedrooms in the old walled garden area, many of them with river views - sad from a gardener’s perspective, but it works well for the hotel - although the older rooms and suites still await refurbishment.
-With an equestrian centre on site as well as a spa there’s no shortage of things to do - and a recent visit revealed some very good things going on in the kitchens: dinner in the new River Room fine dining restaurant was a series of pleasant surprises, and informal food (including breakfast) served in the atmospheric Gillies Bar & Grill is also consistently pleasing.
+Well known as a wedding venue (separate facilities), it has deluxe bedrooms in the former walled garden area, many of them with river views - sad from a gardener’s perspective, but it works well for the hotel.
+With an equestrian centre on site as well as a spa there’s no shortage of things to do - and recent visits have found some very good things going on in the kitchens: dinner in the River Room fine dining restaurant should be a series of pleasant surprises, and informal food (including breakfast) served in the atmospheric Gillies Bar & Grill is also consistently pleasing.

 Straffan, Co Kildare

 A hotel with a difference and very handy to Dublin, Barberstown Castle offers frazzled city folk an easy getaway with all the advantages of being in the country, minus the long drive.
-High on character, it has the distinction of having been occupied continuously for over 400 years, and now has sections from four different periods - the original castle keep, an Elizabethan house (16th century), a ‘new’ Victorian wing added in the 1830s by Hugh Barton (also associated with nearby Straffan House, now The K Club, with which it shares golf and leisure facilities) and a large sympathetically designed new wing.
+High on character, the Blue Book property has the distinction of having been occupied continuously for over 400 years, and now has sections from four different periods - the original castle keep, an Elizabethan house (16th century), a ‘new’ Victorian wing added in the 1830s by Hugh Barton (also associated with nearby Straffan House, now The K Club, with which it shares golf and leisure facilities) and a large sympathetically designed new wing.
 Some especially romantic rooms are in the Castle Keep, but most are more recent - stylish and spacious, some with four-posters.
-As well as a restaurant offering fine dining of character (choices include a Tasting Menu) there’s an elegant bar and two drawing rooms with big log fires - a cosy scenario for enjoying their delicious Afternoon Tea.
+As well as a restaurant offering fine dining of character (check opening nights) there’s an elegant bar and two drawing rooms with big log fires - a cosy scenario for enjoying their delicious Afternoon Tea.